QuerBot/bot-child/README.md

 This won't fit for my purposes of this bot because we have people with huge followerbases and I want to analyze the bubbles behind this.

-The sad about this is, that you have to make a new Twitter-Bot-Account everytime you keep hitting your rate limits.
+The sad part about this is, that you have to make a new Twitter-Bot-Account everytime you keep hitting your rate limits.

 Just imagine how long it would take to get all followers of Elon Musk for example.